William B. Tolman: Early life and education

-Tolman was born on May 20, 1961, in Cleveland, Ohio, but grew up in Chelmsford, Massachusetts.
+Tolman was born on May 20, 1961, in Cleveland, but grew up in Chelmsford, Massachusetts.
 He received his B.A. in chemistry from Wesleyan University in 1983, where he conducted organometallic chemistry research with Alan R. Cutler.
-With Culter, Tolman studied the bimetallic activation of coordinated ligands of molybdenum cyclopentadienyl complexes.
+With Cutler, Tolman studied the bimetallic activation of coordinated ligands of molybdenum cyclopentadienyl complexes.

 Tolman then moved on to graduate studies at the University of California, Berkeley, where he worked in the laboratory of Prof. K. Peter C. Vollhardt as a W. R. Grace Graduate Fellow.
 In Vollhardt's laboratory, Tolman studied photochemistry and ligand substitution reactions of bimetallic coordination complexes with the fulvalene ligand.
 Tolman graduated with a Ph.D. in chemistry in 1987.

 He then conducted his postdoc in the laboratory of Prof. Stephen J. Lippard at the Massachusetts Institute of Technology with the support of a fellowship from the American Cancer Society.
 With Prof. Lippard, Tolman synthesized novel ligands for coordination complexes that model the active sites of metalloproteins.
 He then synthesized complexes that model nonheme diiron proteins, and studied their reactivity with O2.